percona/community/content/blog/2023/2023-03-17-simple-web-app-docker-compose-nginx-php-mongodb.md

 The application I develop gets data from GitHub, Jira, and websites via API, processes it and creates reports according to the desired requirements.

-The application is developed with PHP version 8+ and Nginx as a web server, and MongoDB as a database.
+The application is developed with PHP version 8+ and Nginx as a web server, and [Percona Server for MongoDB](https://www.percona.com/software/mongodb/percona-server-for-mongodb?utm_source=percona-community&utm_medium=blog&utm_campaign=daniil) as a database.
 For local development, I use Docker and Docker-compose.

 I use PHP and Nginx because I'm familiar with them, and it's a popular stack with lots of documentation and examples.
 Docker was chosen for the same reason.
 I used to install Nginx/Apache + PHP + Database in the same container, but over time I found Docker-compose and separate containers more convenient, so now I use docker-compose.